Unlocking the Secrets of IEC 61508 Systematic Capability

 Route 1S: Designed in Accordance with IEC 61508

-This route involves designing elements and components according to the requirements specified in IEC 61508:2010.
-It includes applying measures to avoid and control systematic faults as detailed in various tables and annexes of the standard.
-When these measures are appropriately applied, the element achieves a systematic capability corresponding to the SIL level intended (IEC 61508-2:2010, Clause 7.4.2.2).
+This approach requires designing elements and components according to IEC 61508:2010.
+It includes applying measures to prevent and control systematic faults, as specified in different sections of the standard.
+When followed correctly, these measures ensure that the element achieves the systematic capability necessary for the intended SIL level (IEC 61508-2:2010, Clause 7.4.2.2).

 Route 2S: Proven in Use

-This route is based on the proven-in-use concept, where the systematic capability is derived from the historical performance data of an element or component.
-It requires careful consideration of any modifications and the context of the new application to ensure that systematic failures are not introduced (IEC 61508-2:2010, Clause 7.4.10).
+This route establishes SC based on historical performance data, also known as the proven-in-use concept.
+Organisations must evaluate past usage data to confirm that an element consistently meets safety requirements.
+It must consider any modifications and the context of the new application to ensure that systematic failures are not introduced (IEC 61508-2:2010, Clause 7.4.10).

 Route 3S: Pre-existing Software Elements